The Rosanky Rural Alliance

 -A Rosanky resident responding to the SISD school board

 Do you have a problem with the RWE "Renewables" Big Star Solar plant site?
 Noise, blowing dust, unsafe drivers, suspicious activity?

-Commissioner Clara Beckett and County Judge Paul Pape says to call them if you have any concerns.
+Commissioner Clara Beckett and County Judge Paul Pape want you to call them if you have any concerns.

 • Pct.
 2 Commissioner Clara Beckett: 512-988-1553